colligant/colligant.github.io/content/review-fy-2024.md

 - I looked back at a timeline that I created in February of this year.
 It was quite ambitious and as a result some things _didn't even get touched_.
 For example, I was certain that I could do GCP, ML based downscaling and deployment, on demand NBP and CH4 simulations, and write a website for a methane newsletter.
 Of course, my taskload varied with ICOS, VICC, writing a paper, and the fact that some of my work depended on outside timelines.
 Still, my goal for this year is to write more realistic timelines.
+- I often do exploratory data analysis and so far have been copy-pasting code from one library/jupyter notebook to another, resulting in slower workflows and cluttered EDA scripts.
+I'm going to make a Python library to hold my workhorse functions (`nc_tools`?)

 *Aspirations*